Registration for this course is closed.

 This five-day module focuses on describing data assimilation methods and general aspects of assimilating observations.
 Aspects of the implementation of the assimilation techniques for real-size numerical weather prediction (NWP) systems will also be described.

-As well as lectures there will be discussion and hands-on sessions - please see the draft timetable for more details.
+As well as lectures there will be discussion and hands-on sessions.

 - The fundamental data assimilation concepts

 - Optimal Interpolation, 3D-Var, 4D-Var and the Kalman filter

 - Ensemble Kalman Filter methods; Ensemble of Data Assimilations and uncertainty estimation; Hybrid variational/ensemble based methods